Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder: Future Directions

+Clearly, the results of these paper are relevant from the practical point of view and so are their possible extensions.
 Analytic expressions for the generalized RD function of general sources are not apparent to be available.
 Improving the bounds above by using, for example, the techniques of \cite{Merhav1}, is yet to be explored.
 In the next step, a possible direction will be to extend our setting to more general scenarios.
 The first interesting scenario is the variable-rate coding case, where $Z$ is encoded by a variable-length code.
 In this setting, the generalized capacity (\ref{infsup}) will be maximized under the constraint $\mathbb{E}\{L(Z)\}\leq R$, where $L(Z)$ is the length of the codeword $Z$.
 The best variable-rate code that can be used is the Huffman code for $p(z)$, provided that $p(x,y)>0$ for all $x,y\in{\cal{X}}$.
 The challenge is to perform this optimization.
 Another interesting scenario is when the output of the encoder is transmitted over a noisy channel (instead of the noiseless one in the WZ setting).
 In this case, the generalized capacity will be of the form $I^Q(X,Z;Z',Y)$, where $Z'$ is the output of the encoder noisy channel.
 Again, the challenge will be to optimize this capacity.
-Another direction is to extend the mechanism above to settings of coding with memory.
-In these scenarios, the states of the encoder and the decoder will be allowed to depend on past inputs.
-Using generalized DPTs, we hope to get useful bounds for this case.